 For many learners, this process is not linear; they may revisit an area, understand it more deeply and then move on – either backtracking or making new connections with other learning intentions before returning to the original topic for further investigation.
 This kind of movement between levels should also be expected when looking at curriculum maps as part of planning lessons.

 By considering these three aspects – organisation, levels and development – teachers and trainers can better understand curriculum intent.
 They will recognise that there is no right way of creating a curriculum map because such maps are as individual and dynamic as the subjects they represent

 So there does not have to be one way of changing topics, grouping knowledge or ordering learning – there can be many ways that suit different purposes and meet the needs of all learners.

 Meeting OfSTED’s requirement for curriculum intent

-In the Education Inspection Framework, inspectors will expect: “to see a well-developed understanding by all staff about what learners should learn, and why they should learn it.”
+In the Education Inspection Framework, inspectors expect “to see a well-developed understanding by all staff about what learners should learn, and why they should learn it.”

-The Education Inspection Framework is aiming for a curriculum intent that is clear and meets the expectations of students.
+The Education Inspection Framework aims for a clear curriculum intent that meets students' expectations.
 It is unacceptable for any school, college or training provider to submit intention statements that state only that pupils learners try their best or develop in accordance with their abilities.
 The curriculum intent has to meet the requirements of OfSTED, which expect teachers and trainers to understand what learners should learn and how they should learn it.